• Skip to primary navigation

 4 - Health Considerations

-This section delves into the health considerations of choosing between bittersweet and unsweetened chocolate varieties.
+This section covers the health considerations of choosing between bittersweet and unsweetened chocolate varieties.

 Both options offer potential health benefits, but their differences should be taken into account.